Raviranjan010/Web_Development_Notes/01_HTML/01_Introduction_to_HTML.md

-# 1.1 Introduction to HTML
+# 1.1 Introduction to HTML!

 ## 1. What is it?
 **HTML** stands for **HyperText Markup Language**.
 It is the standard markup language used to create the structure and content of web pages.
 Think of HTML as the **skeleton** of a website—it defines *what* content is on the page (headings, paragraphs, images, buttons), but not what it looks like (that's CSS) or how it behaves (that's JavaScript).